-The statue is a copy of a late-ninteenth-century work created by the French sculptor Augustin-Alexandre Dumont that is located in Buenos Aires, Argentina.
-The bronze sculpture (not the base) is representative of neoclassicism.
+The General José de San Martín Memorial is a bronze equestrian statue, a copy of a late-19th century work of the French sculptor Augustin-Alexandre Dumont located in Buenos Aires, Argentina.

-San Martin wears formal military dress and a ceremonial hat.
-His right arm extends forward with the index finger pointing.
-The left hand holds the reigns of the rearing horse.
+The figure of San Martín wears formal military dress and a ceremonial hat.
+His right arm extends forward with the index finger pointing, while his left hand holds the reigns of the rearing horse.
 Ornamental details include braided epaulets, a sash with tassels, and a curved saber.
 The horse's arched neck and large sweeping tail function to balance the sculpture.

 When the statue was originally erected in 1925 in Judiciary Square, it was set on a large granite base featuring bold, simple moldings and bronze reliefs inset in the shaft of the pedestal.
-The monument was disassembled in 1970 because of Metro construction.
-In 1976, the statue was relocated to Virginia Avenue at 20th Street, N.W. and set in a plaza designed by a local landscape architecture firm.
+The monument was disassembled in 1970 due to Metro construction.
+In 1976, the statue was relocated to Virginia Avenue at 20th Street, NW, and set in a plaza designed by a local landscape architecture firm.